AtlasOfLivingAustralia/ala-install/README.md

 ```
 then you have an older version of Ansible.

+## Setup a Living Atlas

+A Living Atlas (LA) can be typically deployed using these [ALA ansible playbooks](https://github.com/AtlasOfLivingAustralia/ala-install/tree/master/ansible) with some custom ansible inventories with information about your LA site (like your domain, organization name, name of the servers to use, contact email, and a big etcetera).

+There are some helping tools to generate these inventories from scratch:

+* The [Living Atlas Generator](https://generator.l-a.site/), a web tool asistant to help you in these initial steps,
+* Or if you prefer the command line, the [yeoman living-atlas generator.](https://www.npmjs.com/package/generator-living-atlas)

+These tools also generate some [ansible-playbook wrapper](https://github.com/living-atlases/generator-living-atlas#ansible-wrapper) to deploy our main playbooks without to much pain.

+The [LA Quick Start Guide](https://github.com/AtlasOfLivingAustralia/documentation/wiki/LA-Quick-Start-Guide) gives you a broad view of the [prerequisites](https://github.com/AtlasOfLivingAustralia/documentation/wiki/LA-Quick-Start-Guide#before-install) and [post-intall](https://github.com/AtlasOfLivingAustralia/documentation/wiki/LA-Quick-Start-Guide#post-install) steps you need in order to setup a production LA portal.

-## Setup the Living Atlas demo
+## Setup the Living Atlas demo with Vagrant

-Below are some instructions for setting up the Living Atlas demo with Ansible & Vagrant on your local machine or laptop.
+Below are some instructions for setting up the Living Atlas demo with Ansible & Vagrant on your local machine or laptop using a demo simple inventory.

 #### 1. Vagrant

 [Vagrant](http://www.vagrantup.com) can be used to test ansible playbooks on your local machine.
 To use this, you will need to install
 [VirtualBox](https://www.virtualbox.org) and [Vagrant](http://www.vagrantup.com).
 We recommend using vagrant version 2.0.4.
 Earlier versions of vagrant will not work with the ```VagrantFile``` in this repository.